 The most typical form of security on immovable property is a mortgage.
 A mortgage must be in writing and registered against title to real property.
 Each province has a statute governing the validity and enforceability of mortgages registered in its jurisdiction.

 The regime in the civil law jurisdiction of Quebec is distinct from the other common law provinces.
 A hypothec (moveable for personal property and immoveable for real property) is the most typical form of security taken.
 The personal property provisions in Quebec are set out in the Quebec Civil Code.
 Similar to the Ontario Personal Property Security Act, the Quebec Civil Code requires a security interest to be registered in Quebec’s registry system.
 Unlike the Ontario Personal Property Security Act, the Quebec Civil Code permits a security interest to be taken in both tangible and intangible property.
 An immoveable hypothec is registered on title to real property.

 Ranking of creditors

 How are creditors’ claims ranked in insolvency proceedings?

-- Secured claims – these are established under the Ontario Personal Property Security Act or the Quebec Civil Code and are ranked according to the legislative scheme under which they are devised.
+- Secured claims – these are established through the application of the provincial statute governing security interests (in Ontario, the Personal Property Security Act) or the Quebec Civil Code and are ranked according to the legislative scheme.